 - Opportunities to work with children with disabilities in both suburban and urban settings within the Buffalo, NY community.

-- Students learn from knowledgeable faculty practical ways to conduct research and how to apply research-based strategies.
+- Students learn practical ways to conduct research and how to apply research-based strategies.

 This program is for students seeking certification from New York State who do not possess a teaching certificate in special education.
 Students seeking an initial certification in special education would apply to the Initial/Professional Program.
 The student must possess a bachelor’s degree from an accredited college or university in an acceptable liberal arts concentration and demonstrate a major area of study.
 In order to obtain initial certification, students must complete the requirements issued by NYSED.